Disease Guide ·Cushing's Disease ·2026

 5What is Trilostane and what are the side effects?

-Trilostane (brand name Vetoryl) blocks cortisol production in the adrenal glands.
-It's the standard treatment for both pituitary and adrenal Cushing's.
-Side effects can include decreased appetite, vomiting, diarrhea, lethargy, and weakness.
-The most serious risk is Addisonian crisis — when cortisol drops too low, causing collapse and potentially death.
-This is why regular ACTH stimulation tests are critical to monitor cortisol levels and adjust dosing.
+Trilostane (Vetoryl) blocks cortisol production in adrenal glands - standard treatment for both types.
+Side effects: decreased appetite, vomiting, diarrhea, lethargy, weakness.
+Serious risk: Addisonian crisis (cortisol drops too low, causing collapse or death).
+Regular ACTH tests are essential.

 6What breeds are most prone to Cushing's disease?

-Poodles (all sizes), Dachshunds, Beagles, Boxers, Boston Terriers, and Yorkshire Terriers have the highest incidence.
-It's more common in small to medium breeds than large breeds.
-Most affected dogs are over 8 years old, and females may be slightly more prone than males.
-However, any breed can develop Cushing's, especially with age.
-If your senior dog starts drinking excessively and developing a pot belly, get tested.
+Poodles (all sizes), Dachshunds, Beagles, Boxers, Boston Terriers, and Yorkies have highest incidence.
+More common in small to medium breeds.
+Most affected dogs are over 8 years old.
+Any senior dog with excessive drinking and pot belly should be tested.

 7Does pet insurance cover Cushing's disease?